Whiting USA Trust I

 For more information regarding Whiting USA Trust I

-The Bank of New York Mellon Trust Company, N.A., as Trustee
+The Bank of New York Mellon Trust Company, N.A., Corporate Trust

 Click here for: News, SEC Filings and Current Tax Information

 Whiting USA Trust I was formed in October 2007, by Whiting Petroleum Corporation.
 Whiting Petroleum Corporation’s wholly-owned subsidiaries, Whiting Oil and Gas Corporation and Equity Oil Company, conveyed a term net profits interest to the trust that represented the right to receive 90% of the net proceeds from Whiting’s interests in certain existing oil and natural gas producing properties.
-The net profits interest entitled the trust to receive 90% of the net proceeds from the sale of production of 9.11 million barrels of oil equivalent (MMBOE), which is equivalent to 8.20 MMBOE attributable to the net profits interest, after which the trust will terminate.
+The net profits interest will terminate when 9.11 MMBOE (which amount is equivalent to 8.20 MMBOE attributable to the net profits interest) have been produced and sold from the underlying properties, and the trust will soon thereafter wind up its affairs and terminate, after which it will pay no further distributions.

 The producing properties in the trust are located primarily in the Rocky Mountains, Mid-Continent, Permian Basin and Gulf Coast regions of the United States.
 The underlying properties are located in mature fields and have established production profiles.
 Although it is not required to do so, Whiting has and plans to continue to make capital expenditures at its sole expense for recompletions and development it deems attractive to increase production on the underlying properties without regard to the burden of the net profits interest on the underlying properties.
 These capital expenditures could potentially accelerate the production and sale of 9.11 MMBOE from the underlying properties.